hegongshan/gekkofs_fuse/README.md

 # Usage

-## Clone and compile direct ADA-FS dependencies
+## Clone and compile direct GekkoFS dependencies

 - Go to the `scripts` folder and first clone all dependencies projects.
 You can choose the according na_plugin (execute the script for help):